Jonathan Russell (diplomat): Feud with John Quincy Adams

 In 1822, Russell authored a pamphlet accusing John Quincy Adams, one of Russell's fellow negotiators at Ghent in 1814, of having favored British interests in those treaty talks.
 Russell intended the pamphlet to further Henry Clay's presidential candidacy against Adams in the 1824 election.
 Adams's responsive pamphlets were so devastating in impugning Russell's veracity that they engendered the phrase "to Jonathan Russell" someone, meaning to refute an attacker's falsehoods so effectively that it destroys the attacker's reputation.

 When the Marquis de Lafayette visited the United States in 1824 and 1825, his itinerary while in Massachusetts included an August 23, 1824 visit to Russell's home in Mendon.
 Russell had known Lafayette since 1811, and decorated his home for a lavish celebration with the anticipation of renewing their friendship.
 As United States Secretary of State and a longtime friend of Lafayette, Adams was part of Lafayette's traveling party.
 On the day of the planned visit, Adams humiliated Russell again by having the schedule changed without informing Russell, so that Lafayette bypassed Mendon and traveled directly to Providence.

 Later life

 Russell died in Milton, Massachusetts on February 17, 1832.
 He was interred in the family plot on his estate in Milton.

 Family

 In 1796, Russell married Sylvia Ammidon (1773–1811) of Mendon.
 In 1817, he married Lydia Smith (1786–1859).
-He was the father of eight children, four with each wife:
+He was the father of eight children, four with each wife: Amelia, George, Caroline, Anna, Ida, Geraldine, Rosalie, and Jonathan.